PMA - Going even further: Lab01-02

 The first tool I usually use for this first analysis stage is the DiE (Detect It Easy).
 This tool provides information related to the PE file, such as if it’s packed, time-stamped, imported, exported (if it’s a DLL file), and other related things like entropy.

-File packed with UPX version 3.04 File packed with UPX version 3.04
+File packed with UPX version 3.04

 As we can see, this file uses a packer to obfuscate and evade the system.
 We also see that this file was created a long time ago.
 This information can be manipulated for a Threat Actor, but sometimes it helps during an incident response.

-Entropy of the file Entropy of the file
+Entropy of the file

 DiE says that this file is not packed, but it’s clear that this file is using UPX; one of its sections says that it is packed.
 This is because the entropy is measured between 0 to 8, our total was 5.25021.
 But, the section that says it is packed has an entropy of 7.06812.

-As this is a simple packer, we can use two approaches to unpack this file.
-The first uses the same utility used to pack by passing the -d flag.
+flag.
 The other is to use the tail jump technique.
 This technique involves finding a JMP instruction that will jump to the program’s OEP (Original Entry Point).
 So, let’s see how it works.

 After opening the file with x32dbg (the 32-bit version of x64dbg) and pressing run once, we get into the Lab01-02.exe module.

-The entry point of the packed file The entry point of the packed file
+The entry point of the packed file

-The first instruction commonly used by UPX is pushed.
+.
 This instruction will save the current value of all registries on the stack for later usage.

 To find the tail jump, we just need to scroll down until we find something like the image below.

-The jump tail The jump tail
+The jump tail

 After we scroll down, we see a JMP and a bunch of nonsense instructions without opcodes.
 This is our Tail Jump.
-So, hitting the F2, we set a break point at it and hit run.
-After pressing F8, we are in the OEP of the unpacked program.
+So, hitting the F2

-Original Entry Point at 0x401190 Original Entry Point at 0x401190
+Original Entry Point at 0x401190

 Now, we just need to dump this file.
 For this, we’ll use the Scylla plugin.
-Just click in IAT Autosearch → Get Imports → Dump → select dumped file → Fix Dump.
+Just click in IAT Autosearch → Get Imports → Dump → select dumped file → Fix Dump

-Dump and fix the unpacked file Dump and fix the unpacked file
+Dump and fix the unpacked file

-The entropy of the unpacked file The entropy of the unpacked file
+The entropy of the unpacked file

 Now, we can continue without analysis.
 Let’s get back to DiE and see if we can create some hypotheses for this malware by looking at its imported functions.